S Korea turns off North-facing loudspeakers

 In 2004, the broadcasts were stopped as part of a deal negotiated between both countries.

 But in 2015, after two South Korean soldiers were severely injured by North Korean-planted mines in the demilitarised zone (DMZ), the South turned its speakers back on.
-It was later halted again in 2015 and re-started in 2016 in response to the North testing a hydrogen bomb.
+The broadcasts were later halted again in 2015 but re-started in 2016 in response to the North testing a hydrogen bomb.

+South Korea did not say whether it planned to restart the broadcasts after the summits.

+Also on Monday, South Korean police clashed with protesters near the site of a military base hosting a controversial US anti-missile system.